netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Here you can choose if you want to run the module in **Sandbox Mode** to test the integration, or in **production mode**.

 You can also configure the **logging**.
-If the logging is enabled here and in *System → Configuration → Advanced → Developer → Log Settings*, the DHL webservice messages will be recorded in the file ``var/log/dhl_versenden.log``.
+If the logging is enabled here **and** in *System → Configuration → Advanced → Developer → Log Settings*, the communication with the Busincess Customer Shipping API will be recorded in the file ``var/log/dhl_versenden.log``.
 You can choose between three log levels:

 * *Error*: Only record communication errors between the shop and the DHL webservice.